 Are you off the beaten path?
 Are there special activities by season that you can highlight?
 Are your guests looking for scenic beauty, adventure or romance?
 Think about each of your customer types: families, millennials, young couples, girls getaways and show them all that your resort and region have to offer just for them.

-The Trout House is a perfect example, family run and bucking the trend to sell inventory on the OTA’s, so they sell themselves well by sharing the experience by season.
+The Trout House is a perfect example of this.
+They are family run and bucking the trend to sell inventory on the OTA’s.
+They sell themselves well by sharing unique experiences by season.

 10. Give them GREAT reasons to book direct

 Whether it’s free upgrades, a glass of wine upon arrival or an extra room night when they book four, find a way to entice your customer to book directly with you, we like this example below from Gotham Hotel in NYC.
 They are using The Guest Book to run this program.

 We all know how powerful TripAdvisor is, but they are selling bookings through OTA’s and diminishing your margins.
 Why not add testimonials and reviews to your own hotel website like in the example below from the Carolina Inn.

 There’s a feeling of assurance that comes from hearing what actual customers have to say about their experience with a business – be it a hotel, resort, or any other type of company.

 In fact, this hotel’s TripAdvisor rating as being 3rd out of 16 hotels in the region indicates that they’re comfortable with their ranking (whereas many businesses might only display their TripAdvisor rating if they were #1 in their category).

 As consumers, we don’t always buy the highest quality product or the lowest cost option.
 Often times we forgo the most logical option by choosing to buy local or buy from a company that delivers the best service and support.
 Why?
 Because these businesses understand that the product is merely part of a larger experience.